 Showing that huge strides in archery technology are still possible

-Five years ago, I was invited to a Q&A with Matt McPherson, founder of Mathews.
+A few years ago, I was invited to a Q&A with Matt McPherson, founder of Mathews.
 It is hard to argue that any other archery company has revolutionized bow design more than Mathews over the last 30 years.

 One attendee at this meeting asked Matt how he felt about the future of bow design.
 Matt proceeded to tear a piece of paper in half representing the substantial difference in bow design decades ago.
 Of course, each time he tore the next piece in half the remaining portion got smaller and smaller.
 His point was that true innovation is becoming more and more difficult to attain as bow engineers learned from each other and modern machining techniques became more exact.